arpitbbhayani/articles/blogs/consistent-hashing.md

 From the illustration, above we see, when the node K is removed from the system, we change the associations of files handled by the node K and change its association to the node to its immedeiate right which is node E. Thus the only files affected and needs migration are the ones associated with node K.

-In order to implement this at a low level using `nodes` and `keys` array, we get the index where the node K lies in the `keys` array and we do this using binary search.
-Once we have the index we remove the key from the `keys` array and Storage Node from the `nodes` array present on the index.
+In order to implement this at a low level using `nodes` and `keys` array, we get the index where the node K lies in the `keys` array using binary search.
+Once we have the index we remove the key from the `keys` array and Storage Node from the `nodes` array present on that index.

 ```py
 def remove_node(self, node: StorageNode) -> int: